-A dynamic and ambitious countywide approach to reduce homelessness and increase the supply and quality of housing for vulnerable people.
-We recognised there is a housing crisis that significantly affects Essex.
+A dynamic and ambitious countywide approach to reduce homelessness and increase the supply and quality of housing for vulnerable people in Essex.

 What went in

 - Priority area addressed: A dynamic and ambitious countywide approach to reduce homelessness and increase the supply and quality of housing for vulnerable people.
 We recognised there is a housing crisis that significantly affects Essex.
 In 2018 Essex had 1,948 households in Temporary Accommodation, an increase of 46 per cent in 10 years.
 Rough sleeping has fallen in 2019 to 85 individuals, but this is 75 per cent higher than in 2010.
 There were also a number of particularly vulnerable people who are in our residential care establishments who could live in independent accommodation.
 Essex County Council has assessed a need for an additional 530 homes with onsite care for older people.

 - Other resource needed: In addition to the recruitment of a consultancy to develop the 4 main projects: Hospital discharge housing protocol, Prisoner release housing protocol, development of accommodation pathways between County and Districts, and an affordable accommodation plan for the county.
 We have also needed the support and buy in from external partners to turn ideas into reality, particularly the district housing partners in producing the work plans, protocols and governance.

 - Time taken to achieve outcomes: The programme was envisaged to last 12 months from September 2019 to September 2020 however, following the impact of the COVID Pandemic the programme was extended by 3 months until the end of December 2020.